What Happens If Your Insurance Claim is Denied

 Filing a Lawsuit

 If the insurance company acted in bad faith, you may be able to sue the company for the improper claims practice.
-If you go this route, you’ll definitely want an experienced attorney by your side.
+If you go this route, you’ll definitely want one of the best personal injury lawyers in Chicago by your side.
 Call us at (312) 236-2900 for a free legal consultation with Staver Accident Injury Lawyers, P.C.

 if you’ve been hurt, staver can help.